Noble-Lab/mokapot-analyses/README.md

 # Code for evaluating mokapot
 This repository contains the code for reproducing the results from "mokapot:
-Fast and flexible semi-supervised learning for peptide detection**.
+Fast and flexible semi-supervised learning for peptide detection."

 ## Reproducing the manuscript
 The provided can fully reproduce the figures and analyses presented in the manuscript, provided that the necessary software are installed and data are present.
-Additionally, some analyses (such as the benchmarking experiments** will provide different results depending on the hardware they are run on.
+Additionally, some analyses (such as the benchmarking experiments) will provide different results depending on the hardware they are run on.

 ### Requirements